s2t2/s2t2.github.io/_posts/2015-07-18-how-to-set-up-a-mac-development-environment.md

-db # to show the active database show dbs # to show all databases (this doesn't work?) use myNewDatabase # create/use a new database db.myCollection.insert( { x: 1 } ); # insert a new record db.myCollection.insert( { y: 2 } );
+db # to show the active database show dbs # to show all databases (this doesn't work?) use myNewDatabase # create/use a new database show collections # list all collections in the current database (alternate) db.getCollectionNames() # list all collections in the current database db.myCollection.insert( { x: 1 } ); # insert a new record db.myCollection.insert( { y: 2 } );
 db.myCollection.find().pretty() # print collection